Stuart Anderson (politician): Anubis Associates

 In 2005, Anderson co-founded Anubis Associates in Herefordshire.
 The company offered courses in close protection training, "operational protection" for corporate VIPs and "discreet personal protection" and consultancy services for petrochemical groups, financial institutions and stadiums.
-For six years during the War on Terror, Anubis had "quite a sensitive" government contract to provide Five Eyes training.

-Anubis Associates collapsed in 2012, which Anderson attributes to the end of the War on Terror.
+Anubis Associates collapsed in 2012, which Anderson attributes to the end of the war on terror.
 He describes himself as having gone from a "paper millionaire" to being in receipt of food parcels within a month.
-At the time of its collapse, Anubis Associates owed £271,000 in unpaid tax.
-Administrators noted that Anderson, a director and major shareholder, had received £54,000 in illegal dividends "based on forecasted profits for a future period" that never materialised.
+At the time of its collapse, Anubis Associates owed £271,000 in unpaid tax and £179,000 to unsecured creditors.
+Administrators said that Anderson, a director and major shareholder, had received £54,000 in illegal dividends "based on forecasted profits for a future period" that never materialised.
 Ordered to repay the money in full, Anderson only offered £2,000, arguing that he might otherwise go personally bankrupt.
-Anderson said that he lost his house and ended up needing to use a food bank as a result, stating, "It was painful, but I have never hid away from what happened and have spoken many times about it."
+The current Companies House report shows sums still 'outstanding', owed to Lloyds TSB plc and HSBC plc.
+Anderson said that he lost his house and ended up needing to use a food bank as a result, stating, "It was painful, but I have never hid away from what happened and have spoken many times about it".

 eTravelSafety

-Within a week of the collapse of his previous company, Anderson founded another based on personal security, eTravelSafety, of which he was "currently operating as CEO" at the time of the 2019 United Kingdom general election, according to his LinkedIn page.
+Within a week of the collapse of his previous company, Anderson founded another based on personal security, eTravelSafety, of which he was "currently operating as CEO" at the time of the 2019 general election, according to his LinkedIn page.
 In December 2019 Private Eye reported that despite Anderson's professed enthusiasm for Brexit, his company had received £500,000 from the Midlands Engine Investment Fund, a government fund which receives its financial backing from the European Union, with £79 million coming from the European Development Fund and £123 million from the European Investment Bank.
 The article also noted that whatever the next government decided should happen to EU-funded programmes such as the Midlands Engine Investment Fund, eTravelSafety was now guaranteed its share of EU money.

 According to Anderson's entry in the Register of Members' Financial Interests, on 27 February 2020, his shareholding in eTravelSafety was not more than 15% and, on 18 May 2020, his shareholdings were no longer valued at more than £70,000.